 Frequently Asked Questions

 Behaviors that are discouraged and prohibited in youth programs.
 Certain behaviors of concern require notification to SafeCampus per APS 10.13.
-Examples are listed in this document: Addressing Unsafe Interactions & Behaviors of Concerns [PDF]
+Examples are listed on this webpage: Addressing Unsafe Interactions & Behaviors of Concerns [PDF version here]

 - Visit the FAQ page to learn about examples of behaviors of concerns and how to go about reporting the situation.